How can you tell if your clothes are outdated?

 If, however, your style leans classic, it can be a little trickier.
 It’s often the simplicity of a classic piece that poses the challenge.

-And, this is perhaps the biggest issue, the longer you look at something the less likely you’ll be able to notice to the subtle details that are aging your piece.
-Hence, why a second set of eyes is so important.
+And, this is perhaps the biggest issue; the longer you look at something, the less likely you’ll be able to notice the subtle details that are aging your piece, hence, why having a second set of eyes is so important.

 With all that said, let’s get started with a few guidelines to consider:

 The easiest way to figure out if something is dated is to consider when you purchased it.
 Clothes are not made or designed to “last forever.”
 Even the most classic piece is going to carry notes of the time it was designed.